Manitoba to require entry-level training for truck drivers

 There will be a one-year deferral of new training requirements for the agriculture sector.
 According to the news release, the deferral will “allow for additional consultations with the industry in order to determine an appropriate phase-in strategy that mitigates impacts on the start of the 2019 farming season.”

-Current regulations in Manitoba allow an individual to obtain a Class 1 commercial driver’s license by successfully completing a written test and a practical road test.
+Current regulations in Manitoba allow an individual to obtain a Class 1 commercial driver’s license by successfully completing a knowledge-based written test and a practical road test.
 There is no mandatory training required before the test.

 Manitoba is the fourth Canadian province to pass mandatory entry-level education requirements for commercial truck drivers.